 Best for: Competitor analysis

-Why we like this website optimization tool: SEMrush can help you optimize your content before you start writing.
-With this tool, you can search keywords you want to target and see the top 10 competitors who are ranking for those keywords in Google.
+SEMrush can help me optimize my content before I start writing.
+With this tool, I can search keywords I want to target and see the top 10 competitors who are ranking for those keywords in Google.

 Based on the current SERPs, SEMrush will offer actionable recommendations for how to write your own keyword-driven content.
 The following are just a few items these recommendations will mention: